chrisnoonan98675/site/xl-release/concept/active-active-first-beta.markdown

 1. Ensure task archiving uses the Oracle database by configuring `conf/xl-release.conf` as described under [Configure task archiving](#configure-task-archiving).
 1. On the first node *only*, follow the server setup procedure in the normal way (`bin/server.sh -setup`).
 Do not run the setup procedure on other nodes yet.
 1. Start XL Release on the first node and log in to the user interface as the admin user.
 1. After logging in successfully, copy `conf/xl-release-server.conf` and `conf/repository-keystore.jceks` (if it exists) to the other node(s).
+For nodes running on the same machine, edit `conf/xl-release-server.conf` to set `http.port` to an unused port.
 1. On the other node(s), start the server without running the setup procedure (that is, without the `-setup` argument).
 1. Read about the [limitations of this beta release](#limitations-in-the-beta-release).
 1. Execute performance tests and fill out the form.
 [See below for instructions.](#running-stress-tests)